vivien/i3blocks-contrib/apt-upgrades/README.md

-# i3blocks-apt-upgrades
+# apt-upgrades

-i3blocks-apt-upgrades is an i3blocks blocklet script to show the number of pending system upgrades.
+Show the number of pending system upgrades.

 ![](apt-upgrades.png)